 Co-operative Administrative Assistant, Regional Writing Centre,

-Bart is the current Co-operative Administrative Assistant in the Regional Writing Centre.
-He is in his second year of a BA in Psychology and Philosophy.
+Kasia is the current Co-operative Administrative Assistant in the Regional Writing Centre.
+She is in her third year of a BSc in Psychology.

 The main responsibilities of the co-op student will be as follows:

 1. Assist with the maintenance of the daily operations of the RWC.

 2. Assist with the organisation of RWC activities, including the One Campus, One Book initiative and the National Secondary School Essay-writing competition.